Frequently Asked Questions

 Q: When is the exam given and how will I be scheduled for the exam?

 A: The practical exam is given on most Tuesdays and Wednesdays.
-When you send your application in, it is reviewed, if there is anything missing you will get a letter back requested that additional documentation.
-If however your application is complete, then we will automatically schedule you for the next available date and time which is usually about 3 to 4 weeks out from the time your application is complete.
+When you send your application in, it is reviewed.
+If there is anything missing you will get a letter back requested that additional documentation.
+If, however, your application is complete, then you will receive a notice by mail and e-mail.
+The notice will contain a user ID and password granting access to the online scheduler found here: https://hrlb.oregon.gov/OBMT/Schedule/Account/Login.
+There, you can schedule yourself for an open exam slot.

 Q: Do I have to take the written exam before the practical exam?